MHCPPrograms/worlds-documentation/docs/lighting-colliders-audio/working-with-lights.md

    - Creates edge definition
    - Adds depth and dimension

 You can also use this lighting techniques to implement global environment lights.
-Here is an example for a Sky island, look at how we are using the Three lights to create a good emmersive environment for player to experience.
+Here is an example for a Sky island, look at how we are using the three lights, and some smart techniques to create a good emmersive environment for player to experience.

 <iframe width="1852" height="826" src="https://www.youtube.com/embed/HkMY0Ce8wgA" title="Three point light" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>